ITDPmx/traffic-conflicts-analysis/README.md

-# traffic-conflicts-analysis
+# Traffic conflict analysis using computer vision (TCA-CV)

-This repository aims to develop a methodology to clean the PIMUS network model for the GTAModel.
+This repository aims to develop a methodology estimate the severity of traffic conflicts using computer vision.

 ## Overall methodology